vemcogroup/cellbrush/README.md

-# Cellbrush table generator
+# Cellbrush: Generate complex HTML tables with PHP

-A library to generate HTML tables with PHP.
+A library to generate HTML tables with PHP, with support for rowspan and colspan.

 Table structure: